patelpurvip/SQL-HR-dummydata/README.md

 ![ERD](ERD.png)

 ### STEP 1: Create the database structure in PostgreSQL:
+To replicate the exercise:
 * Create a database in your PostGreSQL system names employees_db
-* Running the `PPatel-SQLschema-code.sql` file will allow you to create the same database on a local version of Postgres.
+* Run the `PPatel-SQLschema-code.sql` file will allow you to create the same database on a local version of Postgres.

 ### STEP 2: Queries
+After creating the structure:
-* After creating the structure, the source data tables can be imported directly into each of the 6 corresponding tables in Postgres.
+* Source data tables can be imported directly into each of the 6 corresponding tables in Postgres.
 * Once the database has been loaded into all tables, you can run each of the queries contained in the  `PPatel-SQLanalysis-code.sql` file one-by-one, to answer questions 1-8 listed above.
 -----